Spacetime singularities and caustic of outgoing null hypersurfaces

-In the inhomogeneous case, if the Cauchy horizon is present within the spacetime then as discussed earlier \cite{} in the naked singularity case, the numerical value of the mass function approaching the center is zero ($\lim_{r \to 0} F(r) = 0$).
+\begin{conj} At $r =0$, for generators of Cauchy horizon $\frac{dt_{null}}{dR}\Big|_{r \to 0} = 1$. \end{conj} In the inhomogeneous case, if the Cauchy horizon is present within the spacetime then we could argue that the naked singularity case arises, the numerical value of the mass function approaching the center is zero ($\lim_{r \to 0} F(r) = 0$).
 Now, from Eq.~(\ref{rdot}), the physical radius also goes to zero at the zero value of the comoving radius.
-However, the physical radius also goes to zero at one particular time slice, $t_{s}$.
+However, the physical radius reaches zero at a particular time slice, $t_{s}$.
 Therefore, at $t_{s}$, $\dot{R}(t,r)$ is negatively infinite.
 Now, at $r =0$ and consider $t_{o}$ value is very close to the $t_{s}$ with condition $t_{o}<t_{s}$, that will provide $\dot{R}(t_{o},0) = 1$.
 From this condition, we conjectured that for the Cauchy horizon, tangent $\frac{dt_{null}}{dR}\Big|_{r = 0} =1$.
 Here, $t_{null}$ is co-moving time associated with $\gamma$, that is $\gamma(t_{null})$.
 As suggested in Eq.~(\ref{CauchyD}), the future Cauchy horizon is the future boundary of Cauchy development.
 Therefore at $r \to 0$ and $R \to \epsilon$,

 Where $\epsilon$ is infinitesimally small value.
 In local visibility, the lower bound of the past incomplete null curve should not be smaller than the singularity formation time, $t_{s}(0)$, that is,

 By taking an initial value of outgoing null generators as $R = \epsilon$ and $t = t_{s}(0) + \epsilon$, and satisfy the inequality Eq.~(\ref{inf}) develop a Cauchy horizon.
 The red solid line is the Cauchy horizon, in Fig.~(\ref{ltbcollapseInHomo6}).